Country of origin: eritrea

 [r] Yes

-And in your speech you have often used to say “my culture, my country and I feel at home”, now, referring to Eritrea the one country that in fact you have not seen so this great love has really been transmitted to you.
-How come you don’t feel at home, instead, here where you were born?
+[i] And in your speech you often used to say ‘my culture, my country and I feel at home’, now, referring to Eritrea, a country that in fact you haven’t seen, so this great love has really been transmitted to you.
+Why don’t you feel at home, instead, here where you were born?

 [i] Who told you that?

-[r] Of the guys who study in the study room …
+[r] Some of the guys who study in the study room …

-[r] I’m not of Eritrean origin, African they told me so because I wasn’t with them.
-I’m not with them because I don’t know you, I’m with everyone I don’t see any color figures Instead on the other side just to finish the speech because I’m very protracted because when I speak I have to tell 2000 things, I never get to the point.
-I don’t feel Italian because they don’t make me feel Italian.
-In the sense that the more I go out the more I feel the heaviness that is not a burden for me, on the contrary.
-It’s a richness the diversity I always put the quotation marks, the diversity. and they don’t make me feel like that let’s say I still can’t feel like I’ll feel Italian when no one has to specify certain things in the sense that it seems normal that that person is Italian because he was born in Italy and is Italian but unfortunately that’s something that I hope the time will cure so I hope.
+[r] They are not of Eritrean origin, African I was told so because I didn’t hang out with them.
+I don’t hang out with them because I don’t know you, I hang out with everyone, I don’t see colour, imagine that.
+On the other hand, to finish the conversation because I am very long-winded because when I speak I have to talk about 2000 things, I never get to the point.
+I don’t feel Italian because they don’t make me feel that way.
+In the sense that the more I go out the more I feel the heaviness which is not a burden for me, on the contrary.
+Diversity is a richness, I always put the quotes around it, diversity.
+And they don’t make me feel that way, let’s say I still can’t feel that I will feel Italian the moment when no one has to specify certain things, in the sense that it seems normal to you that that person is Italian because they were born in Italy and they are Italian, but unfortunately that is something that I hope will be cured by time, let’s say so, I hope

-[i] Well listen, are you a law student?
+[i] Well listen instead I’m asking you are you a law student?

 [r] Yes.